progressivis/progressivis/doc/notebooks.md

     return "Rain"
 ```

 We can see that the `rain_level` function is decorated with `@register_function` to be visible for widgets.
-On the other hand, it's vectorization (via @numpy.vectorize) is a requirement of the underlying [progressivis feature](computed-columns).
+On the other hand, its vectorization (via @numpy.vectorize) is a requirement of the underlying [progressivis feature](computed-columns).

 ### Display tools category